The holy grail of airline travel – Premier Access, Boarding Group 1

 In this post I’ll compare my experiences travelling from Europe to the USA.

-Last year I flew British Airways economy from Oslo to New York JFK via London, and this year I was in First Class on United from Frankfurt to Chicago.
+I flew British Airways economy from Oslo to New York JFK via London one year, and the next year I was in First Class on United from Frankfurt to Chicago.

 Welcome to London!
 I did nothing but queue in Terminal 5; from the moment I landed to boarding my transfer flight